 THE ESCALADE represents the highest of all the Metaslendro instrument, It Is also the longest reaching almost 3 meters.
 The layout allows for sweeps through the full scale.

-THE TRANSMITTER is a modular tube instrument of tubes suspended in the middle instead of their normal nodal points providing more volume and requires no resonator unlike conventional tube suspension.
+THE POLES is a modular tube instrument of tubes suspended in the middle instead of their normal nodal points providing more volume and requires no resonator unlike conventional tube suspension.
 The tubes can be arranged into any order allowing both melodic patterns and or chordal arpeggios that can be sweeped from side to side.
 Similar in effect to tubular chimes in sound but with more sense of pitch.

 THE TWO WINDS